Power Couple? AI Growth and Renewable Energy Investment: Calibration Details

 We estimate $c_f$ based on the industry retail price range of grid electricity reported in Figure 2.19 by IEA (2025).\footref{fn:iea} This range is about $[79.27,93.90]$, $[87.80,150]$, and $[109.76,200]$ for the U.S., China, and EU, respectively (all numbers are in USD/MWh).
-Considering that the European range covers the entire EU and thus may be an overestimate of the volatility of the industry rates in data center hubs (e.g., FLAP-D), we replace the lower bound (109.76) by the lowest industry rates relevant in the hub areas, which is approximately 164 USD/MWh (in France).\footnote{\url{https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Electricity_price_statistics}.
+Considering that the European range covers the entire EU and thus may be an overestimate of the volatility of the industry rates in data-center hubs (e.g., FLAP-D), we replace the lower bound (109.76) by the lowest industry rate relevant in the hub areas, which is approximately 164 USD/MWh (in France).\footnote{\url{https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Electricity_price_statistics}.
 Figure 6.
 We note that, according to this source, the industrial electricity rate in Ireland exceeds the upper bound of 200 USD/MWh reported by the IEA (2025).
 Nevertheless, large data centers may be able to negotiate lower rates and benefit from tax incentives, potentially resulting in an effective electricity rate within the IEA range.
 Accordingly, we retain 200 USD/MWh as the upper bound. } We assume a uniform distribution of the grid rate, denoted by $r_g$, in the ranges defined above.
-To reflect developers' risk aversion against grid rate volatility, we adopt a mean-variance cost based on the following formula: $c_f=E(r_g)+0.1Var(r_g)$.
-Accordingly, we can calculate $c_f$ to be approximately 0.088, 0.151, and 0.193 in the three instances, respectively.
+To reflect developers' risk aversion to grid rate volatility, we adopt a mean--variance cost based on the following formula: $c_f=E(r_g)+0.1Var(r_g)$.
+Accordingly, we can calculate $c_f$ to be approximately 88, 151, and 193 USD per MWh in the three instances, respectively.

 We next calibrate the renewable investment cost function $V(y)$.
-We adopt a power law formula for this cost function: $V(y)=g\cdot y^\mu$.
+We adopt a power-law formula for this cost function: $V(y)=g\cdot y^\mu$.
 The calibration is based on solar farm investment costs in practice.
-To estimate $\mu$, we collect investment information of major solar projects in China in recent years, summarized in \cref{tab:solar}.
+To estimate $\mu$, we collect investment information on major solar projects in China in recent years, summarized in \cref{tab:solar}.
 Accordingly, it can be calculated that the average investment cost of existing solar capacities (i.e., those of the first three projects) is 0.60 billion USD/GW.
-The Ordos project will increase the total capacity by 94\% and at the same time, raises the average cost to USD 0.76 billion per GW, representing a 25\% increase.
-This implies $1.94^\mu=1.25$.
+The Ordos project will increase the total capacity by 94\% and, at the same time, raise the average cost to 0.76 billion USD/GW, representing a 25\% increase.
+Given cost function $V(y)=g\cdot y^\mu$, the average investment cost is $V(y)=g\cdot y^{\mu-1}$.
+Hence, the data collected implies $1.94^{\mu-1}=1.25$.
 Solving this equation yields $\mu\approx 1.34$.